Ruston Garbage Disposal Services

-Garbage disposals are durable machines that we count on almost on a daily basis, but they can’t and don’t last forever.
-There's a litany of things that can go wrong with them.
+Garbage disposals are durable machines that we count on almost on a daily basis.
+However, they can’t and don’t last forever.
+There are numerous issues that can go wrong with garbage disposals and our technicians are trained to handle all of them.
 Our customers love to ask us about their garbage disposal problems simply because they don’t have the knowledge to understand what’s going on with it.
 To all of our customers in the Ruston, LA area we provide answers to these questions.
-If you’d like to see what some of the residents are saying about us, click here to visit our reviews page.
+See what some of your neighbors and friends are saying about us, click here to visit our reviews page.

 What are some common problems you can expect to experience with these units?

-- Loud: This occurs when certain objects are inserted into the disposal like bones and metal.
-Or, the unit might have old blades, bearings or lugs that are worn.
+- Loud noises- This occurs when certain objects are inserted into the disposal like bones and metal.
+It’s also possible that the unit might have old blades, bearings, or lugs that are worn.

-- Low humming sound: Sometimes disposals will produce a low humming sound but nothing will happen.
-This typically occurs if there is a jam or if there is a surplus of food put into the disposal without it being ran.
+- Low humming sound- Sometimes disposals will produce a low humming sound but nothing will happen.
+This typically occurs if there is a jam or if there is a surplus of food put into the disposal without it running.

 Loud disposals might benefit from having their shredder rings replaced but the majority won't.
 If the noise persists after trying the troubleshooting methods mentioned below, you'll have to purchase a new unit.

 If the disposal is producing a humming sound, pull out any items that are clogging it and attempt to move the blades with an Allen wrench.
 If this does not work, you might not necessarily need an entirely new unit.
-Call us for the help of professional repair services.
+Call us for professional garbage disposal repair in Ruston.

-- If your garbage disposal doesn't work when you flip the on switch, the first thing to do is check if the power is actually on by looking at the fuse box and circuit breakers.
+- If your garbage disposal doesn't work when you turn it on, the first thing to do is check if the power is actually on by looking at the fuse box and circuit breakers.
 Most disposals have a red button on the bottom that will reset the unit.
 If it is popped out, there is a jam that needs to be cleaned out.

 - If your garbage disposal is jammed, look at the bottom middle area of the disposal for a tiny socket hole.
 You can use an Allen wrench to turn the masher plate to help clear up the jam.